Lottie Moon (1840-1912)

 Operation Christmas Child

 Gateway Fellowship partners with Samaritan’s Purse and thousands of churches across the country each fall to provide Christmas gifts to children in poverty-stricken areas around the world.
 Empty shoe boxes are distributed in October and church members fill them with suggested small gifts, return them in November, and they are sent to Samaritan’s Purse to be shipped in time for Christmas.
 The gospel story is included in each box and hundreds of thousands of children have received Christ as Savior because of OCC efforts.
-Our goal for 2021 is 300+ boxes.

 New Life Pregnancy Centers